 Mikelman, S.; Guptaroy, B.; Jutkiewicz, E.; Gnegy, M. The Protein Kinase C Inhibitor Tamoxifen Inhibits Neurochemical and Reinforcing Behavioral Effects of Amphetamine.
 FASEB J. 2015, 29 (1), 930-1011.

 Chlebowski, R. T. IBIS-I tamoxifen update: maturity brings questions.
 Lancet Oncol.
 2015, 16 (1), 7-9.

+Harmful if swallowed.
 May cause cancer.
-May damage fertility or the unborn child.
+May damage fertility.
+Suspected of damaging the unborn child.
+May damage fertility.
+May damage the unborn child.
 May cause harm to breast-fed children.

 Precautionary Statements: P201-P202-P260-P263-P264b-P270-P281-P301+P312-P308+P313-P330-P501c